 If you’re reading this, you probably already have a disability insurance policy or are considering getting one.
 You recognize that becoming disabled is a real possibility with real consequences, which you cannot afford to ignore.

 But what could actually cause you to become disabled?
-Below is a graph showing the leading causes of new disabilities in 2013.
+Below were some of the leading causes of new disabilities in 2013.

 Musculoskeletal/Connective Tissue – 28.6%